|

 Jack the Ripper

-Private Richard Brown, a gunner in the Royal Artillery who saw action at Ahmed Khel, is one of the minor suspects as being Jack the Ripper, the infamous serial killer of late-1880s London.
+Private Richard Brown, a gunner in the Royal Artillery who saw action at Ahmed Khel, has been discussed as a possible minor suspect for being Jack the Ripper, the infamous serial killer of late-1880s London.
 Shortly after resigning from the Metropolitan Police, he committed suicide in Hyde Park, one week after the last Ripper murder.

 |